 Keeping a Healthy Weight

 One of the biggest benefits of fiber is maintaining your furry friend’s healthy weight.
-Still, you should feed your dog the right amount to avoid obesity.

 As a whole, you can improve your dog’s digestive system with fiber.